Peter Litvin: Music career

+In 2023, after releasing It's All Ending, Litvin released an EP entitled Violence, and set off on a series of 4 tours to promote the material.

+In early 2024, Litvin started working on a new album called Exit Reality, but the album got delayed because of personal issues as well as a relocation.
+After moving to Ray, Michigan in July 2024, he started working to complete the album again.
+Meanwhile, he formed a music group named UFO Religion with Chris Whiteside, and the duo have released 3 singles and 2 music videos.

+In February 2025, Litvin opened a new music production studio called LITVIN STUDIO NYC, in the Chelsea neighborhood of Manhattan, New York City.
+He works both out of his home studio in Ray Michigan and LITVIN Studio NYC.

-Litvin has produced over 17 music albums as a solo artist.
+Litvin has produced over 20 music albums as a solo artist.

-Film And Television Career
+Film and Television Career

 In 2010, while Canada's Best Kept Secret and Fake Henrik Zetterberg were in production, Litvin and DeLiso had begun working on the feature-length, horror-comedy Hectic Knife, which starred Litvin as a knife-wielding vigilante determined to rid his city of crime.
 DeLiso and Litvin finished Hectic Knife in 2015, and secured distribution via Troma Entertainment shortly after its completion.
 Hectic Knife premiered at the Druid Underground Film Festival in Brooklyn, New York at a screening hosted by Troma Entertainment co-founder Lloyd Kaufman.

 In 2019, Litvin moved to Los Angeles where he began producing an absurdist comedy web series called Clown Sink TV, which is currently in its 5th episode.
 The show has featured talent such as Trent Haaga, and Whitney Wegman-Wood.
-The series is featured on Litvin’s Peter Litvin Capers YouTube channel, alongside a variety of other content.
+The series is featured on Litvin's Peter Litvin Capers YouTube channel, alongside a variety of other content.

 Litvin wrote & directed a short film called The Creative Slump in late 2019, which was picked up for distribution by Troma Now and Night Flight.
 The film features Trent Haaga, Becca Lee Ward, and Sam Eidson.

 Shortly thereafter, Litvin began working on an official pilot for his former web series Blanket Folk.
-The pilot included such talent as Trent Haaga, Cheyanne Lavon Zubas, and James Brewer.
+The pilot included such talent as Trent Haaga, Cheyanna Lavon Zubas, and James Brewer.
 Principal photography began in May, 2020.
-The remaining shoots were cancelled due to the Covid-19 Pandemic and the project remains on hold.
+The remaining shoots were cancelled due to the COVID-19 Pandemic and the project remains on hold.

 In 2020, Litvin formed a non-sports trading card imprint called Millenial Holocaust.
 In March 2021, he released a 90 card collectible set of Hectic Knife trading cards.
 April 2021, Millennial Holocaust entered into a licensing agreement with film distribution subsidiary Chip Thrills, LLC in order to begin work on a set of 68 Kill trading cards, based on the 2017 movie 68 Kill directed by Trent Haaga.

 In May 2021, Litvin wrote, produced, and directed a short film entitled Part Of The Family, which features Trent Haaga, Becca Lee Ward, and Bogdan Szabo.
 The film is slated to be released in July 2021.